 - To create a Dunning Plan in the Gotransverse 2.0 UI, do the following:

-- From the Action Menu on the Setup page, click Create Dunning Plan.
+- From the Customer Billing action menu, click Create Dunning Plan.

 - In the Create Plan pop-up that appears, fill out the following fields: